k-adi007/UTKFace-Age-and-Gender-Prediction-with-Deep-Learning/README.md

 - Implement real-time face analysis using OpenCV.
 - Improve model robustness with additional datasets.
 - Explore transfer learning techniques for better generalization.
--

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - UTKFace dataset creators